-A model or block class is locally balanced if the local number of unknowns is identical to the local equation size for all legal values of constants and parameters [respecting final bindings and min/max-restrictions.
+A model or block class is locally balanced if the local number of unknowns is identical to the local equation size for all legal values of constants and parameters.

+[Here, legal values must respect final bindings and min/max-restrictions.
 A tool shall verify the locally balanced property for the actual values of parameters and constants in the simulation model.
-It is a quality of implementation for a tool to verify this property in general, due to arrays of (locally) undefined sizes, conditional declarations, for loops etc.].
+It is a quality of implementation for a tool to verify this property in general, due to arrays of (locally) undefined sizes, conditional declarations, for loops etc.]